Diverse Solutions logo

 The company's 5.0/5 Google rating from 630 reviews is its most striking public credential.
 Achieving a perfect average across that volume of reviews is rare and suggests a genuinely loyal, satisfied client base rather than a handful of cherry-picked testimonials.
 Their Union City location places them at the heart of one of the most densely populated and diverse communities in New Jersey, and the availability of translation services suggests intentional outreach to non-English-speaking residents navigating credit and financial systems for the first time.

-The primary drawbacks are practical: no pricing is disclosed upfront, there is no verified money-back guarantee, and no independent certifications validate their credit repair methodology.
+The primary drawbacks are practical: no pricing is disclosed upfront, there is no verified listed refund term, and no independent certifications validate their credit repair methodology.
 The company's name also overlaps with an entirely unrelated real estate technology firm (Diverse Solutions, based in Bellevue, WA), which can create confusion when researching online.
 Consumers should confirm they are contacting the correct business at 877-394-1117 or via dsconsultantsllc.com.
 For local Union City-area residents — particularly those who benefit from multilingual support and want a single office for multiple financial needs — this firm merits a consultation.

 Services & Features